doctor-g/cs315Fa24/overview.md

 toward the goals.

 If you have incomplete submissions or new attempts required, you can resubmit the corresponding exercise for a new evaluation.
-You may do this at most once per week, reckoning from the first class meeting day of that week (usually 2PM on Tuesdays).
+You may resubmit at most one item per week, reckoning from the first class meeting day of that week (usually 2PM on Tuesdays).
+The start of final exams marks the end of resubmission opportunities.

 (This policy is inspired by [Joshua Bowman's work at Pepperdine University, a case study at _Grading for Growth_](https://gradingforgrowth.com/p/case-study-how-joshua-bowman-uses).)